-This summer, Sarah was invited to read at two poetry festivals in Colombia.
+This summer, Sarah read at two poetry festivals in Colombia.
 Supported by NTU and Nottingham UNESCO City of Literature, Sarah participated in Luna de Locos International Festival of Poetry in Pereira (26 – 31 August), and in Las Líneas de su Mano International Festival of Literature in Bogotá (2 – 6 September).
 During the trip and working with a range of translators, Sarah visited four schools for readings and discussion, gave a talk on poetry and feminism, performed at open-air events, and ran a writing workshop on behalf of NTU’s Critical Poetics research group.

 September: Academic work on Eve Makis’s fiction

 Professor Jopi Nyman from the University of Eastern Finland will be delivering a paper on trauma and justice in Eve Makis’ outstanding novel The Spice Box Letters at the Postcolonial Studies Conference this month.

 September: Lynda Clark shortlisted for BBC Short Story Award

 A recent NTU M3C PhD graduate known to most of us, Lynda Clark, has been shortlisted for the BBC Short Story Award!
 Her story will be broadcast on Radio 4 on Friday 13 September at 3.30.
 Here’s a link: www.bbc.co.uk/programmes/m0008bkr